md-riaz/alpha_sms-wordpress-plugin/README.txt

 == Screenshots ==

-1. Alpha SMS settings page.
+1. Configuration settings for the plugin.
-2. Alpha SMS campaign form.
+2. Campaign form for sending bulk sms.

 == Changelog ==